lf-/gankra.github.io/blah/linear-rust/index.md

 # Adding Proper Must-Use Types To Rust

-Proper support for must-use types requires two things:
+Proper support for must-use types requires three things:

-* A checker that ensures a must-use value is always locally moved (mem::forget being the ultimate destination of all must-use types)
+* a checker that ensures a must-use value is always locally moved (mem::forget being the ultimate destination of all must-use types)
-* A proper trait bound for code to support and derive must-useness with
+* a proper trait bound for code to support and derive must-useness with
+* stdlib support

 I posit that this system is deeply unpleasant.